OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 </pre>

 @param SOM The start of message identifier: @ref START_OF_MESSAGE_ID
-@param Token A token for the command.
-The same token will be returned in the command response.
-Typically the host will increment the token with each request.
+@param Token The token that was provided in the corresponding request.
 @param Command The @ref Command identifier.
 @param Return_Code The @ref ReturnCode of the command.
 @param Status The status bitfield.